This Is Not That: Government

 And then there’s the third word in our pledge: for all.

-In a culture starved of civics education, we’ve raised generations to confuse majority rule with liberty and justice.
-That’s why every issue gets spun as: “Democracy is under threat.”
+In a culture starved of civics education, we now have generations confusing majority rule with liberty and justice.
+That’s why every issue that rakes against a popular demand gets spun as: “Democracy is under threat.”

 But the United States is not a democracy.
-The founders, knowing the frail nature of humanity, saw democracy as mob rule—two wolves and a sheep voting on what’s for dinner.
+The founders, knowing the frail nature of humanity, saw democracy as the ability for 51% to enslave 49% of society.
+It’s mob rule—two wolves and a sheep voting on what’s for dinner.

 It’s good for the wolves.
 Bad for the sheep.